tulane-cmps6610-fall-2025/problem-set-04-YifeiSun01/answers.md

 The dependency DAG goes from x to x−d.
 The longest dependency chain has length equal to the minimum number of coins needed for N, which is ≤ N when a 1-coin exists.
 If the inner min over k coin choices is done sequentially, span = Θ(N).
 If the inner min over k is reduced in parallel, span = Θ(N log k).

+- **5a.**

+The greedy choice property does not hold in general.
+Below are two counterexamples showing that natural greedy rules can fail.

+Counterexample 1: “earliest finishing time” fails.

+Tasks (si, fi, vi):
+a1: (0, 3, 4)
+a2: (3, 5, 3)
+a3: (0, 5, 8)

+Greedy by earliest finish picks a1 then a2 with total value 7.
+The optimal is to pick a3 with value 8.

+Counterexample 2: “maximum value density” or “maximum raw value” fails.

+Tasks (si, fi, vi):
+b1: (0, 2, 4)   length 2, density 2
+b2: (2, 4, 4)   length 2, density 2
+b3: (0, 4, 7)   length 4, density 1.75

+Greedy by density or by raw value may take b3 first (highest value 7), leaving no room for b1 or b2, achieving value 7.
+The optimal is b1 and b2 with total value 8.

+Conclusion.
+No single local greedy rule like earliest finish, latest start, highest value, highest value per unit time is guaranteed to be optimal for weighted tasks.

 - **5b.**